danielrammer/danielrammer.github.io/_projects/arguenauts.md

     description: "Screenshot of Arguenauts.
 Character menu."
 ---

-Arguenauts is a local Multiplayer fighting game played using Controllers.
+Arguenauts is a local Multiplayer fighting game played using gamepads.
 Two to four players take control of Astronauts and try to fight each other using gravity and stomping moves.
-Each player can change their own gravity freely.
-The player who survives the longest wins.
+Players can change their own gravity freely.
+The one who survives the longest wins.

-## Team
+## Focus and Tasks

-* Lorenz Krautgartner
-* Daniel Rammer
-* Moriz Ruehrlinger
+Game design | physics based fighting system | game logic programming